-Cancer treatment research: Innovative insights into the path towards a cure
+Cancer treatment research: Innovative insights towards a cure

 Cancer remains one of the leading causes of death globally1.
 In the past couple of decades cancer research has received a lot of attention.
-Researchers have dedicated time and effort towards studies on cancer causes, disease progression and pathophysiology, detection methods, treatments and palliative care.
-While some studies on cancer have led nowhere, some have been impactful and yielded innovative breakthroughs.
-For instance, research has led to a deeper understanding of cancer progression and this has been helpful in designing more precise therapies.
+Researchers have dedicated time and effort towards studies on causes, disease progression and pathophysiology, detection methods, treatments and palliative care.
+While some studies have led nowhere, some have been impactful and yielded innovative breakthroughs.
+For instance, studies have led to a deeper understanding of tumor progression and this has been helpful in designing more precise therapies.

-Continuous research efforts are still required for better cancer diagnosis, prevention and diagnosis and physicians definitely have a significant role to play in cancer research study.
+Continuous efforts are still required for better cancer prevention, diagnosis, and cure.
+Physicians definitely play a significant role in cancer research study.
 According to a Sermo poll, 63% of physicians had participated in a cancer research study and 69% of physicians indicated interest in participating or conducting a cancer research study.
-Perhaps, you are also interested in contributing to cancer research but not sure what role best suits you as a physician.
+Perhaps, you are also interested in contributing to malignant tumor studies but not sure what role best suits you as a physician.

-This article focuses on how physicians can participate in cancer treatment research, how to keep up with advancements in cancer research and the future of cancer research.
+This article focuses on how physicians can participate, keep up with advancements, and the future of cancer cell investigation.

 The importance of cancer treatment research

-To combat the devastating effect of a growing cancer incidence, the study of cancer and its treatment is important.
-In the last decade we have seen ground-breaking advances that have revolutionized cancer outcomes.
-As researchers continuously study about cancer, better and more innovative treatments can be designed.
+To combat the devastating effect of growing cancer rates, the study of cancer and its treatment is important.
+In the last decade, we have seen ground-breaking advances that have revolutionized patient outcomes and survival rates.
+As researchers continuously study genetic material, cell division, and cell signals, better and more innovative treatments can be designed to fight cancer.

 Cancer research is also important for improvements in diagnosis and detection methods.
-Conventional cancer diagnosis involves the analysis of tissue and cytology specimens obtained through a tumor biopsy procedure to examine a tumor’s physical appearance and to determine whether a tumor is malignant3.
+Conventional tumor diagnosis involves the analysis of normal tissue, disease tissue, and cytology specimens obtained through a tumor biopsy procedure to examine physical appearance and to determine whether a tumor is malignant3.
 Advancements in molecular medicine have allowed more in depth analysis of tumor markers in cancer studies.

 Sophisticated technologies in ultrastructure, light microscopy, enzyme histochemistry, immunohistochemistry and molecular diagnostics have revolutionized how cancer is detected and characterized4.
-In the study of cancer, researchers have used these technologies and have obtained deeper understanding of cancer and its progression
+Researchers have used these technologies and have obtained deeper understanding of cancer cells and their uncontrolled proliferation.

 Cancer research study can also help to identify the cause and risk factors of certain cancers.
-Cause of cancer remains a puzzle to a large extent but thanks to research certain causes and risk factors have been established.
+The underlying causes of many cancers remain a puzzle but thanks to research certain causes and risk factors have been established.
 Over the years, the understanding of cancer and its causes have improved.
-Several studies have revealed the cancer-causing abilities of certain chemicals and viruses.
-With continuous studies about cancer and risk factors, better steps towards prevention can be taken.
+Several studies have revealed certain carcinogens like specific chemicals and viruses.
+With continuous investigation, better steps towards prevention can be taken.

-Another reason why cancer research is important is to improve the management of cancer.
-Cancer can be a debilitating disease with severe symptoms, treatment side effects and secondary effects such as poor appetite and mental health disruptions.
-Better supportive and palliative care methods are needed to help cancer patients navigate the course of the disease better.
+Another reason why researching malignant tumors matter is to improve the management of cancer.
+This disease is often debilitating with severe symptoms, treatment side effects and secondary effects such as poor appetite and mental health disruptions.
+Better supportive and palliative care methods are needed to help patients navigate the course of the disease better.
 The disease can also present a huge burden on a patient’s loved ones and caretaker.
-There is still a need to find ways that cancer and its treatment can have less consequences for cancer patients and their loved ones.
+There is still a need to find ways that cancer and its treatment can have less consequences for patients and their loved ones.

 What role do physicians play in cancer research studies?

 The most obvious role of physicians in cancer care is in diagnosis, treatment and care of patients.
-However, we are currently in very interesting times in cancer research that needs multidisciplinary collaborations to arrive at more innovative cancer breakthroughs.
-Besides physicians’ active contribution to the diagnosis and comprehensive management of cancer patients, physicians can participate at different capacities to support cancer research.
-Here are a few roles Physicians can play in cancer research studies.
+However, we are currently in very interesting times in cancer research that requires multidisciplinary collaborations to arrive at more innovative breakthroughs.
+Besides physicians’ active contribution to the diagnosis and comprehensive management of patients, physicians can participate in different capacities to support cancer research.
+Here are a few roles physicians and oncologists can participate in to deliver meaningful impact.

 For physicians who enjoy discovery, they can channel their training and expertise towards significant laboratory work for cancer treatment research.
 Such physicians are not only essential to discovery and pre-clinical studies but also play a significant role in translational research.

 Translational medicine involves interpreting and integrating new knowledge obtained from research into clinical practice and in the same way using observations from clinical practice to improve pre-clinical research6.
-Its bidirectional approach is necessary for development of disease-targeted therapies and for improving development of new treatments.
+Its bidirectional approach is necessary for development of disease-targeted therapies and for improving standard treatment efficacy.

-Physicians lie at the heart of clinical research and clinical practice, hence are in the best position to drive translational research to promote innovation of new therapies.
+Physicians lie at the heart of clinical investigation and clinical practice.
+Consequently, they are in the best position to drive translational research to promote innovation of new therapies.

 Shaping and informing clinical trials

 A very essential part of drug development and cancer treatment research is a clinical trial.
 Clinical trials are most often conducted in phases- Phase 1, Phase 2 and Phase 3.
 Doctors, particularly those with a specialty in oncology, can help in developing clinical trial protocols.
-Physicians, because of their experience and training, can help define the end-point for clinical studies and other cancer study designs.
-They can also help define the right patient population to be included in a clinical trial based on age, severity of disease and other prognostic factors.
+Doctors, because of their experience and training, can help define the end-point for clinical studies and other solid tumor study designs.
+They can also help define the right patient population to be included in a clinical trial based on age, damaged cells, genes, tumor spread, severity of disease, and other prognostic factors.

-With the introduction of novel breakthrough treatments for the treatment of cancer into clinical practice, there is a need to update the standards of care to more effective options.
-Treatment of cancer often requires combining therapies while considering other co-existing diseases and minimizing side effects.
 Arriving at these recommendations requires collective research effort and collaborations of doctors.
-Doctors have specialized training and experience with patient-level care that enables them to make sound decisions about the most effective and safe treatment for different patient groups.
+Doctors have specialized training and experience with patient-level care that enables them to make sound decisions about the most effective and safe recommendations for different patient groups regarding the person’s cancer.

-Pass down the knowledge of Clinical research to young doctors and medical students
+Pass down clinical knowledge to young doctors and medical students

 Cancer research is continuously evolving and its rapid advancement is dependent on the understanding of previous discoveries and developments.
 Knowledge management is a very important aspect of research and training the next generation of doctors and researchers is essential.
-Physicians can contribute to the advancement of cancer research by educating young doctors and medical students on the latest developments in cancer diagnosis and treatment.
+Physicians can advance cancer investigation by educating young doctors and medical students about the latest developments in diagnosis and management.

 Participate in medical research surveys

-For physicians who would like to contribute to cancer research but in a more passive manner, medical research surveys are an excellent option.
-Medical research surveys for physicians are commonly paid online surveys.
-By participating in research surveys, physicians with a specialty in oncology can give real-world insights from their experience with patients.
-These insights are valuable to pharmaceutical companies and contribute to cancer treatment research and development.
+For physicians who want to contribute to cancer investigation but in a more flexible manner, medical research surveys are an excellent option.
+Medical industry for physicians are commonly paid online surveys.
+By participating in surveys, physicians with a specialty in oncology can give real-world insights from their experience with patients.
+These insights are valuable to pharmaceutical companies and contribute to cancer treatment analysis and development.

 CRISPR

 According to a Sermo poll, 46% of Sermo physicians see CRISPR as the most important cancer research treatment technology.
 With CRISPR, gene editing has never been better.
 This sophisticated technology allows scientists to access DNA and alter pieces of DNA by deleting and/or inserting parts of the DNA in a cell.
 CRISPR technology is used today in cancer research and has the potential to transform cancer research and treatments.
-CRISPR has been used in studies on cancer for various purposes including modifying immune cells for better attack on cancer cells, detecting specific targets and also developing genetically-modified immunotherapy for cancer7.
+CRISPR has been used in studies on cancer for various purposes including modifying immune cells to boost the immune system to kill cancer cells.
+Detecting specific antigens, protein signals, and target cancer cells7.

 TeleHealth